ibm-cloud-docs/FileStorage/working-with-snapshots.md

 The snapshot is taken and displayed in the **Snapshots** section of the **Detail** page.
 Its schedule appears Manual.

-## Taking a manual Snapshot from the SLCLI
+## Taking a manual Snapshot from the CLI
 {: #takemanualsnapshotCLI}
 {: cli}

-You can use the following command to create a snapshot from the SLCLI.
+You can use the following command to create a snapshot from the CLI.
 ```sh
 # slcli file snapshot-create --help
 Usage: slcli file snapshot-create [OPTIONS] VOLUME_ID